tatomyr/purity/README.md

 ```js
 import {init, render} from 'https://tatomyr.github.io/purity/purity.js'
 ```

+**Purity** exposes two main instruments to manipulate an application:

+- `init` which initializes the app with a default state (application-wide)

+- `render` tag that wraps string templates that represent app components

 Next, you init the app with some default state.
 This will return a bunch of methods you can use in your app: